 Rent vs. buy: that is the question that many Americans consider each year.
 You might take for granted that cities are renter hubs while more rural areas are where the homeowners reside.
 Considering cities’ limited space and transient career-chasers not looking for the long-term commitment of a home, that’s a fair guess.
 Yet, of more than 400 urbanized areas around the country with a population greater than 100,000, just 21 are composed of at least 50% renters, according to data from the U.S. Census’ 2015 American Community Survey.

 And that number appears to be poised to grow.
-As the Pew Research Center reports, the number of homeowners swapping deeds for leases continues to increase, with 3 million making the switch in 2011, compared with 2.5 million in 2001.
+As the Pew Research Center reports, the number of homeowners swapping deeds for leases in the rent vs. buy argument continues to increase, with 3 million making the switch in 2011, compared with 2.5 million in 2001.

 So what makes a renter-dominated city?
+What makes someone want to decide within the rent vs. buy debate?
 In this study we’ll look at where the renter-majority cities are, who makes up their renter population, and what could be driving the uptick.

 WHERE RENTING PREVAILS

 Some of the cities on this list are no great surprise.
 It will raise no eyebrows, for example, that most housing units (53.9%) in the Los Angeles area are rented, not owned.
 The same goes for New York (50.7%) and San Francisco (50.9%) — in fact, five California cities make the list, more than any other state.